Frequently Asked Questions

 - What does 'Odometer Problem' mean?

 The vehicle has odometer-related problems.
-These may include discrepancies like a broken odometer, not actual miles, exceeding a vehicle’s mechanical limits, mileage discrepancy, or suspect miles.
+These may include discrepancies like a broken odometer, exceeding a vehicle’s mechanical limits, mileage discrepancy, or suspect miles.

 - What does 'Not Actual Miles' mean?